-- 2.5.1 To be eligible to sit for the PE Examination or the SE Examination, an applicant must: - 2.5.1.1 Submit an application on or before the filing deadline established by the Board; - 2.5.1.1.1 Applicants must submit a separate application for each discipline in which examination is requested. - 2.5.1.2 Submit five references indicating good reputation and ethical character, three of which are from professional engineers; - 2.5.1.2.1 If an applicant cannot provide three references from professional engineers, five references must still be submitted together with an explanation as to why the professional references are unavailable.
+- 2.5.1 To be eligible to sit for the PE Examination or the SE Examination, an applicant must: - 2.5.1.1 Submit an application on or before the filing deadline established by the Board; - 2.5.1.1.1 Applicants must submit a separate application for each discipline in which examination is requested.

-- 2.5.1.3 Provide satisfactory evidence of meeting the education requirement as set forth in these rules; - 2.5.1.4 Provide verification of passing the FE Examination.
-Such verification must be received directly from the jurisdiction in which the examination was taken or from NCEES; and - 2.5.1.5 Provide satisfactory evidence of meeting the experience requirement as set forth in these rules. - 2.5.2 All applications for the PE Examination or SE Examination will be reviewed by the Board. - 2.5.3 Licensure as a Professional Engineer following Examination - 2.5.3.1 When the Board has determined that an applicant for licensure by examination has satisfied the licensure requirements set forth herein, a certificate of licensure will be issued containing the licensed applicant's full name, license number, and discipline of practice. - 2.5.3.2 Licensure will be in the discipline of the PE Examination upon which the license is issued. - 2.5.3.3 Certificates of Licensure issued to Professional Engineers will be inscribed with the discipline in which the individual is licensed to practice. - 2.5.2.3.1 Those licensed in multiple disciplines will be issued separate certificates for each discipline. - 2.5.3.4 Professional Architectural Engineer - 2.5.3.4.1 Professional Engineers licensed on the basis of Architectural Engineering education, experience, and examination will be designated Professional Architectural Engineers. - 2.5.3.4.2 Professional Architectural Engineers are considered qualified to design engineering systems commonly associated with buildings.
-They may not practice or offer to practice architecture. - 2.5.3.5 Professional Structural Engineer (S.E.) - 2.5.3.5.1 Professional Engineers who are licensed on the basis of structural engineering, experience and examination will be designated Professional Structural Engineers and may use the designation S.E. with their name.
+- 2.5.1.2 Submit five references indicating good reputation and ethical character, three of which are from professional engineers; - 2.5.1.2.1 If an applicant cannot provide three references from professional engineers, five references must still be submitted together with an explanation as to why the professional references are unavailable. - 2.5.1.3 Provide satisfactory evidence of meeting the education requirement as set forth in these rules.
+Such evidence shall be received directly from the institution at which the education was received or from the institution's authorized agent; - 2.5.1.4 Provide verification of passing the FE Examination.
+Such verification must be received directly from the jurisdiction in which the examination was taken or from NCEES; and - 2.5.1.5 Provide satisfactory evidence of meeting the experience requirement as set forth in these rules. - 2.5.2 All applications for the PE Examination or SE Examination will be reviewed by the Board. - 2.5.3 Licensure as a Professional Engineer following Examination - 2.5.23.1 When the Board has determined that an applicant for licensure by examination has satisfied the licensure requirements set forth herein Upon passage of the PE Examination or the SE Examination, as approved by the Board, a certificate of licensure shall will be issued containing the licensed applicant's full name, license number, and discipline of practice. - 2.5.23.2 Licensure shall will be in the discipline of the PE Examination upon which the license is issued. - 2.5.23.3 Certificates of Licensure issued to Professional Engineers will be inscribed with the discipline in which the individual is licensed to practice. - 2.5.2.3.1 Those licensed in multiple disciplines will be issued separate certificates for each discipline. - 2.5.23.4 Professional Architectural Engineer - 2.5.23.4.1 Professional Engineers licensed on the basis of Architectural Engineering education, experience, and examination shall will be designated Professional Architectural Engineers. - 2.5.23.4.2 Professional Architectural Engineers shall be are considered qualified to design engineering systems commonly associated with buildings.
+They shall may not practice or offer to practice architecture. - 2.5.23.5 Professional Structural Engineer (S.E.) - 2.5.23.5.1 Professional Engineers who are licensed on the basis of structural engineering, experience and examination shall will be designated Professional Structural Engineers and may use the designation S.E. with their name.